- November 20, 2015

 "The Consuming Shadow" is a survival horror game with roguelike elements.
 You play as a paranormal investigator, trying to stop an ancient evil from consuming the world.
 Battle cultists, monsters, and sanity-draining shadows in this challenging and intense game.
 With procedurally generated levels and tons of items to find, each playthrough is different and full of replayability.

-- Graphics are simplistic and may deter some players, resembling an old flash game.
+- The graphics are simplistic and may deter some players, resembling an old flash game rather than a polished title.

-- The random nature of events can lead to frustrating experiences, making some runs feel unfair.
+- Random events and RNG elements can lead to frustrating experiences, making some runs feel unfair or overly punishing.

 “I wouldn't recommend it for free, let alone any price, because the gameplay is very poorly implemented and actively punishes you for trying to use the mechanics that are established in the game.”